-There you have it – detailed comparison between ClickMeeting vs WebinarJam.
+There you have it – a detailed comparison between ClickMeeting vs WebinarJam.

-It was a tight comparison between the two.
+It was a tight comparison between the two for sure.

 I suppose you already have a better idea of which to go for.
 And if you’re still finding it difficult to settle for one – here’s my take on the two platforms: